Beckman Fellow

 A Beckman Fellow receives funding, usually via an intermediary institution, from the Arnold and Mabel Beckman Foundation, founded by Arnold Orville Beckman and his wife Mabel.
 The Foundation supports programs at several institutions to encourage research, particularly the work of young researchers who might not be eligible for other sources of funding.
 People from a variety of different programs at different institutions may therefore be referred to as Beckman Fellows.
 Though most often designating postdoctoral awards in science, the exact significance of the term will vary depending on the institution involved and the type(s) of Beckman Fellowship awarded at that institution.

 Arnold and Mabel Beckman Foundation

 Arnold O. Beckman Postdoctoral Fellowships

 The Arnold O. Beckman Postdoctoral Fellowship program was sponsored by the Arnold and Mabel Beckman Foundation to support research at US institutions in the biological and chemical sciences.
 A total of sixty Fellowships were awarded from 2015 – 2017.
 After an evaluation in 2018, the Foundation then relaunched the program for 2019 as the Arnold O. Beckman Postdoctoral Fellowship in Chemical Sciences or Chemical Instrumentation.
 The purpose of the program is to support advanced research by postdoctoral scholars in fundamental chemistry research or the development of chemical instrumentation.

-University of Illinois at Urbana–Champaign
+University of Illinois Urbana-Champaign

 Beckman Institute for Advanced Science and Technology

-The Beckman Institute for Advanced Science and Technology at the University of Illinois at Urbana–Champaign offers a variety of fellowship programs.
+The Beckman Institute for Advanced Science and Technology at the University of Illinois Urbana-Champaign offers a variety of fellowship programs.